 The Fitbit Inspire 2's fitness feature set covers the basics very well - steps, calories burned, Active Zone Minutes, distance travelled, heart rate, advanced Sleep Stages measurement, swim tracking, guided relaxation breathing, the ability to auto-detect workouts with reasonable accuracy, and notifications.

-It lacks a built-in GPS found in the Charge 4, Versa 3 and Sense but will connect to your phone's GPS just like the top-end Fitbits.
-Sure, it lacks an altimeter (so won't count the floors you climb), but otherwise is just as capable as the more expensive Charge 4.
+It lacks a built-in GPS found in the Charge 4, Versa 3 and Sense but will connect to your phone's GPS if you need location services for pace measurements.
+Sure, it also lacks an altimeter (so won't count the floors you climb), but otherwise is just as capable as the more expensive Charge 4.

 The heart-rate monitor deepens the device's exercise analysis and makes its sleep tracking far more sophisticated.
 If activity tracking is what you're after, the Fitbit Inspire 2 delivers in an affordable package.